Class 7 Exam > Class 7 Notes > Science Class 7 > Short Notes: Heat

 Important Terms:

-• Thermometer: A device to measure the temperature.
+• Thermometer:. tool used to measure temperature.

 The document Heat Class 7 Notes Science Chapter 3 is a part of the Class 7 Course Science Class 7.